OTR-Speed-Calculator/docs/README.md

-# docs
+# The Off The Road Wiki
-A community-driven documentation for Off The Road
+A community-driven wiki like for the mobile game Off The Road